rithmschool/react_curriculum/Unit-01/03-webpack.md

 ### React with es2015 class syntax

 Now that we have included React into our application, we can create React components using `ES2015 syntax!`.
-This syntax is a bit different then `React.createClass()`, but it is the standard in Facebook docs and Facebook is eventually planning on removing `createClass` from React (but it will not be for a long time).
+This syntax is a bit different then `React.createClass()`, but it is the standard in Facebook docs and Facebook is eventually planning on removing `createClass` from React (but not for a long time).
 Here's what that syntax looks like

 ```js
 import React, {Component} from 'react'